DEPARTMENT OF GENERAL SERVICES

 301 West Preston St., Baltimore, MD 21201 - 2305

 The Principal Deputy Secretary advises the Secretary of General Services, performs special assignments, and shares responsibility with the Secretary for managing the Department.
-Directly under the Principal Deputy Secretary are offices for fiscal services, human resources, legislative affairs, and public information, as well as the legal division.
+Directly under the Principal Deputy Secretary is the Legal Division.
 The Principal Deputy Secretary also assists the Secretary with the work of the State Board of Architectural Review and the Procurement Review Board.

 FISCAL SERVICES